CLINICAL FELLOWSHIP IN

 GENERAL OBJECTIVES

-This is a 12-month fellowship.
-No split or divided fellowships are offered.
-Fellows’ schedules will be created by the cardiac imaging fellowship programme director and the scheduling coordinator.
+This is a 12-month Fellowship; no split or divided fellowships are offered.
+Fellows’ schedules will be created by the Divisional Fellowship Director and the scheduling coordinator under the supervision of the Division Head

-9 months of the Fellowship will be dedicated to cardiac imaging and 3 months will be dedicated to thoracic imaging.
+9 months of the Fellowship will be dedicated to cardiac imaging, and 3 months to thoracic imaging.

-Fellows will be exposed to a high volume of Cardiac CTs, Cardiac MRI, Vascular CT and MRI, Chest CT & Chest X-ray.
-Fellows will also get exposed to image-guided intervention, such as lung biopsies, chest tube insertions, and CT-guided microcoil localization and will also take part in on-call coverage for Chest.
+Fellows will be exposed to a high volume of Cardiac CTs, Cardiovascular MRI, Vascular CT and MRI, Chest CT, and Chest X-ray.
+Fellows will also gain experience in image-guided interventions, such as lung and mediastinal biopsies, chest tube insertions, and CT-guided microcoil localization, and will participate in on-call coverage for the chest.
+For the required single research project, 20% of academic time will be allocated.

 Certification